TIY-ATL-ROR-2015-Jan/slides/02-17/notes.md

 [postgres]: https://devcenter.heroku.com/articles/heroku-postgres-plans
 [email]: https://devcenter.heroku.com/articles/smtp

+## Let's Talk about Workflow with Other Teams

+* You're responsible for data.
+You need to document your APIs!

+* It's important to let the other teams have an idea of what data you'll provide soon so they can start working.
+  They can mock up test data if they know something about what your requests and responses look like.

 ## Let's Talk about Pull Requests, Fork vs Clone

 * A fork is a "remote" on github that has the rep